erik1066/fedora-setup-guide/README.md

 1. Use a distinctive name for the VM and select **Finish**
 1. The VM should start automatically.
 Go through the VM setup process.

+### Adjusting screen size

+On 4K monitors the VM image may be tiny.
+You can use a `virt-manager` setting to try and adjust this:

+1. Select **View**
+1. Select **Scale Display**
+1. Check the box titled **Auto resize VM with window**.

+### Taking snapshots

+Snapshots can be taken in `virt-manager` just like in Virtual Box.
+You must navigate into the VM window (not the Virtual Machine Manager window) and select the Manage VM Snapshots icon at the far right of the toolbar.

+The button to create a snapshot is the **+** (plus) symbol on the bottom left of the window.

 ## Firefox

 See https://wiki.mozilla.org/Privacy/Privacy_Task_Force/firefox_about_config_privacy_tweeks for advanced privacy-related Firefox configuration options.